arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 Go ahead and search on those phrases or your own problem description.

-Before too long, you should have figured out that there's a special work for that kind of work in SQL, and that word is "join".
+Before too long, you should have figured out that the special word for that kind of work in SQL is "join".
 That means that your next search question might be "how to join in SQL".
-By tapping into novel jargon, your results will be much more useful and precise.
-Sometimes we might do two or three or even more searches just to hone our language and make sure that we'll be getting high quality results... and not ask a question like "What year did Tom Hanks land on the moon".
+By tapping into novel jargon, your results will be much more useful and precise... which hopefully helps us not ask a question like "What year did Tom Hanks land on the moon".

 ### The Right Source